OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

     :statuscode 404: The conceptscheme was not found.

 .. http:get:: /conceptschemes/{scheme_id}/topconcepts
+    :synopsis: Get the top concepts in a scheme.

     Get all top concepts in a certain conceptscheme.
 These are all the concepts in the conceptscheme that have no broader concept.